BytewaveMLP/Randibooru.js/README.md

 Commands may be run in servers, or in a DM.
 In servers, NSFW images will only be sent to channels marked NSFW, and in DMs the NSFW filter is always used.

+There's also a `deletthis` command, for when the most recent image was just *that* bad.

 For users, this is all you need to know.
 However...

 ### Moderators/Server Owners